Tijani-Dia/wagtail-images-deduplicator/README.md

 ### `WAGTAILIMAGESDEDUPLICATOR_MAX_DISTANCE_THRESOLD`

 This setting determines the maximum distance between 2 images to consider them as duplicates.
 The default value is **5**.

+To help you assess how these different algorithms behave and to learn more about hash distances, check out the [examples section](https://github.com/JohannesBuchner/imagehash#examples) of the imagehash library's README.